Avail our expert fertility specialists’ opinion for free.

 When a couple realizes that their long-awaited pregnancy has failed, it is one of the worst moments in their lives.
 When this happens repeatedly, many couples experience extreme despair and sadness.
-Such couples should visit one of the top IVF clinic in Ahmedabad.
+Such couples should visit one of the top IVF centre in Ahmedabad.
 Wherein they can receive infertility treatment to achieve a successful pregnancy.

 It’s critical to realize that single pregnancy loss is far more common than most people realize, and it’s often a random occurrence that shouldn’t worry the couple.
 On the other hand, repeated pregnancy failure is a different matter, and it’s crucial to figure out what’s causing it.

 One pair of chromosomes comes from the mother and the other from the father.
 When one pair (or both) of chromosomes is faulty, the chromosomes may not line up correctly, and the developed embryo may be malformed, causing it to abort spontaneously.